Richie1000/exp/README.md

-A simple expense app for keeping record of a user's expenditure
+A simple expense app for keeping record of a user's expenditure or spending